-To date, participating schools average about £300 raised per school.
-With almost 17,000 primary schools and 4 million primary school children in England, there is an opportunity to make a very substantial contribution to the sterling work of Help for Heroes.
-A schools pack, focused on Primary Schools is available here.
+To date participating schools average a fundraising total of £300 by being involved with this fun and educational campaign.
+With almost 17,000 primary schools and 4 million primary school children in England along, there is an opportunity to be a part of something really special and contribute to the amazing work of Help for Heroes.